drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## getpass.getuser()
+* Developer and Systems Engineer for CDN
+* Site Reliability Engineer for Critical Event Management Company
+* "SGV Software Craftsmanship" Co-Founder

 _notes:
 * being using Python professionally for a few years
-* Used to automate and manage large infrastu
+* Used to automate and manage large infrastructure
+* I have a desire to learn by

 ## for pythonista in socalcodecamp: